From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs: Overview, assumptions and main results

-\begin{remark} It is also readily seen that a similar bound hold for $p^{1, N}$ instead of $\mathbf{p}^{N}$ but with constant $\bold{C}, \, \bold{c}$ that depend on $N$.
+\begin{remark} Hence, it is readily seen that a similar two sided Gaussian estimate hold for $p^{1, N}$ instead of $\mathbf{p}^{N}$ but with constant $\bold{C}, \, \bold{c}$ that depend on $N$.
 As a by product of our result, we will establish below a Gaussian upper-bound with two constants $C$, $c$ that do not depend on $N$.
 To the best of our knowledge, this result is new. \end{remark}